amckenna41/DCBLSTM_PSP/README.md

 Cloud Distribution
 ------------------

 With the inclusion of the recurrent layers (LSTM), the computational complexity of the network dramatically increases, therefore it is not feasible to build the model using the whole dataset locally due to the computational constraints.
 Thus, a Cloud implementation to train the model successfully was created using the Google Cloud Platform.
-The full code pipeline for this cloud distribution is in the <em>psp_gcp</em> folder and contains somewhat replicated code to that of the <em>psp</em> directory that is packaged up and ran on Google's infrastructure.
+The full code pipeline for this cloud distribution is in the <em>psp_gcp</em> folder, where the code is packaged up and ran on Google's infrastructure.

 To be able to run the model on the cloud you must have an existing GCP account and have the Google Cloud SDK/CLI pre-installed.
 Follow the README.md and in the <em>psp_gcp</em> directory, which contains the relevant commands and steps to follow to configure your GCP account. <br>

 **From a cmd line/terminal, to train current DCBLSTM model configuration from its config file:**
 ```
-./gcp_training.sh --config=dcblstm.json
+./gcp_training.sh --config=dcblstm.json --local=0

---config: relative path to desired model config file to train.
+--config: relative path to desired model config file to train (default=dummy.json)
---local: (0/1) train model locally or on GCP AI-Platform using GCP code pipeline.
+--local: (0/1) train model locally or on GCP AI-Platform using GCP code pipeline (local=0)
 ```
 Output Directory Structure
 --------------------------